-€/m 2012 2013
+€/m 2013 2014

-Freedom life business (5) (0)
+Freedom life business (0) (0)

-Other traditional life business 0 (1)
+Other traditional life business (1) (2)

-Unit-linked life business 14 29
+Unit-linked life business 29 105

-Index-linked life business 1 3
+Index-linked life business 3 1

-VALUE OF NEW COVERED BUSINESS 10 31
+VALUE OF NEW COVERED BUSINESS 31 104

-The value of new unit-linked business increased mainly due to the expense assumptions changes with lower allocation to acquisition expenses.
+The value of new unit-linked business increased mainly due to the new unit linked product My Life.

-As far as the index-linked policies are concerned, they are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.
+Index-linked policies are significantly decreasing because they are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.